SueChaplain/guide-sauvian/docs/en/villa.md

 gate for access.

 There is a pool net in the garage that you can use to remove leaves or insects that might find their way into the water between maintenance visits.
+You will also find a selection of children's water toys that have been donated by previous guests.

 **Note:** The pool pump automatically stops when the water level drops below the openings to the skimmer baskets.
 Although the pool is topped up during maintenance visits, the level can drop during periods of extreme heat or usage.
 If you notice a drop in the water level,